rerun-io/rerun-docs/docs/getting-started/troubleshooting.md

 [TODO(#1250)](https://github.com/rerun-io/rerun/issues/1250): Running with the wayland window manager sometimes causes Rerun to crash.
 Try setting `WINIT_UNIX_BACKEND=x11` as a workaround.

-On Linux, if your computer has both integrated and dedicated GPUs, forcing the dedicated GPU might help with crashes, artifacts and bad performance.
-For dedicated Nvidia GPUs this can be done with `export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia.json`.

 ## Graphics issues

 [Wgpu](https://github.com/gfx-rs/wgpu) (the graphics API we use) maintains a list of